 Wood is a natural material that has been used in the process of manufacturing skis since the sport was first created some 6,000 years ago.
 In fact, the earliest skis were made entirely of carved wood.

 Today, however, most manufacturers use wood, in combination with a number of other materials, to give their skis certain advantages specific to their design.

 Below, we’ll take a quick look at the most common core materials you’ll see used in conjunction with wood.

 The length of a ski’s core will vary depending on its intended purpose.
 In other words, some skis might have shorter or longer cores depending on their design.

 But for the most part, you’ll find cores that run the entire length of the ski, from tip to tail.

-By either using different types of wood/composite combination, and by fine-tuning the length of the core, manufacturers are able to create skis that have different flexibilities, strengths, stiffnesses, and weights.
+By either using different types of wood/composite combinations, and by fine-tuning the length of the core, manufacturers are able to create skis that have different flexibilities, strengths, stiffnesses, and weights.

 While the core can be thought of as the main component of your skis, the composite layers that surround it are where your skis get most of their torsional strength and flexibility from.

-So on top of protecting the core, the composite layer’s strength and flexibility adds other properties and characteristics to the way the ski is going to perform on a slope.
+So on top of protecting the core, the composite layer’s strength and flexibility add other properties and characteristics to the way the ski is going to perform on a slope.